MultiPoolMiner/MultiPoolMiner/README.txt

         ...
     }

+NiceHash internal wallet

+If you have a NiceHash internal wallet you can configure MPM/NiceHash Pool to mine to the internal address.
+MPM will then use the lower pool fee of 1% for calculations.
+To use the NiceHash internal wallet modify the NiceHash pool section (you may have to create is first).
+Enter your "<YOUR_NICEHASH_INTERNAL_WALLET>" (of course you need to insert the real BTC address), and set the flag '"IsInternalWallet":  true':

+    "NiceHash":  {
+        "Wallets":  {
+            "BTC":  "<YOUR_NICEHASH_INTERNAL_WALLET>"
+        },
+        "IsInternalWallet":  true
+    }

 Advanced configuration for Miners

 Settings for each configured miner are stored in its own subsection.
 These settings are only valid for the named miner.